ourstudio-se/.github/profile/README.md

 <p>
   <strong>
-    We are a digital development agency based in Gothenburg, Sweden, that solves complex problems through technology and design to enrich businesses and experiences.
+    We are a digital development agency based in Gothenburg, Sweden that solves complex problems through technology and design to enrich businesses and experiences.
   </strong>
 </p>